 Photo by Sheila Webber: Wilkinson presenting, our first keynote speaker Eric Meyer taking notes and (I think) tweeting in the foreground).

-You have read this article i3_conference / information recognition with the title i3 report: Forensic and Archaeological Human Identification #i3_conference.
-You can bookmark this page URL https://monochromaticstyle.blogspot.com/2011/06/i3-report-forensic-and-archaeological.html.
+with the title i3 report: Forensic and Archaeological Human Identification #i3_conference.
+You can bookmark this page URL http://monochromaticstyle.blogspot.com/2011/06/i3-report-forensic-and-archaeological.html.
 Thanks!

 No comment for "i3 report: Forensic and Archaeological Human Identification #i3_conference"